Skip to main content

 Example:

-Please note that in Template Toolkit templates, variables are written without the $
+Note that in Template Toolkit templates, variables are written without the $.

 Formatting queries

-In this example, each domain from the Alexa top500.txt file will be added with a search operator site: and substitutions from the words.txt file will be added with a space.
+In this example, the search operator site: will be added to each domain from the file Alexa top500.txt, and substitutions from the words.txt file will be added after a space.

 Formatting results

-In this example, a query, the number of results in the output, and the number of related keywords will be displayed.
-Also, a list of collected anchors will be displayed.
+In this example, the query, the number of results in the output, and the number of related keywords will be displayed.
+A list of collected anchors will also be displayed.

-In this example, only queries for which less than 5 results were collected will be displayed in the output.
+In this example, only those queries for which fewer than 5 results were collected will be output as the result.

 In this example, the scraper will collect sentences that contain the word passed as the second argument of the query.
-The algorithm works as follows: the query is divided by the Query Builder into a link and a word specified by the delimiter; the scraper goes to the link, selects the text; the word from the query is substituted into the regular expression, and sentences are collected using it.
+The operating algorithm is as follows: the query is separated by the Query Builder into a link and a word using the specified delimiter; the scraper navigates the link, selects the text; the word from the query is substituted into the regular expression, and sentences are collected using it.

 Download example